Inflectra/rapise-documentation/docs/Manuals/kb.md

 !!! note ""
     We update this list regularly.
 For the most recent list of KBs please navigate to [Inflectra Knowledge Base](https://www.inflectra.com/Support/KnowledgeBase/rapise/List.aspx)

+### <a onclick="return RegisterKbClick('KB636', 'Silent Installation of Rapise for CI/CD')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB636.aspx">KB636</a> Silent Installation of Rapise for CI/CD

+Sometimes you need to perform unattended installation of Rapise for test execution only.
+It may be a part of automated test execution step executed by CI/CD pipeline.
+Here is the snippet.

+### <a onclick="return RegisterKbClick('KB635', 'Create an incident in Spira from Rapise test')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB635.aspx">KB635</a> Create an incident in Spira from Rapise test

+In some cases a test may automatically determine that it's failure is definitely caused by a bug in software under test.
+In this case the test may create an incident in Spira using Spira.CreateIncident action.
+Requires Rapise 7.2+.

+### <a onclick="return RegisterKbClick('KB634', 'Comparing Web Page to Text or Word File')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB634.aspx">KB634</a> Comparing Web Page to Text or Word File

+Sometimes you need to validate the whole page text.
+This sample demonstrates usage of plain text or MSWord file for this purpose with some help of myers-diff npm module

+### <a onclick="return RegisterKbClick('KB631', 'Reading DOM element style property')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB631.aspx">KB631</a> Reading DOM element style property

+Sometimes we need to get runtime property for the element.
+For example, we need to get a background color to know that element is visually highlighted for a user.
+This topic shows how it may be done with Navigator.ExecJS.

+### <a onclick="return RegisterKbClick('KB623', 'Fix DPI scaling for RDP connections to Windows VMs')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB623.aspx">KB623</a> Fix DPI scaling for RDP connections to Windows VMs

+If you connect to a Windows VM via RDP and see that all fonts are very small and it is hard to read text on screen then this article is for you.
+If you can access the VM without RDP then you may change scaling via Display Settings in Windows and thus make text larger.
+But if this VM is Azure or AWS hosted VM then you may see a message: the display settings can't be changed from a remote session.

 ### <a onclick="return RegisterKbClick('KB608', 'What Blocked status means for a Test Run')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB608.aspx">KB608</a> What Blocked status means for a Test Run

 When you run a test with Spira (via RapiseLauncher) you may get a `Blocked` status for a test run.
 It is displayed in the Test Runs view and Test Sets view both in Spira and Spira Dashboard in Rapise.